Naval history of Japan: Russo-Japanese War

 These dispositions culminated with the Russo-Japanese War (1904–1905).
 The Japanese battleship Mikasa was the flagship of Admiral Tōgō Heihachirō.
 At the Battle of Tsushima, the Mikasa led the combined Japanese fleet into what has been called "the most decisive naval battle in history".
 The Russian fleet was almost completely annihilated: out of 38 Russian ships, 21 were sunk, 7 captured, 6 disarmed, 4,545 Russian servicemen died and 6,106 were taken prisoner.
 On the other hand, the Japanese only lost 117 men and 3 torpedo boats.

+World War I

+During World War I Japan was allied with the Entente powers and the Imperial Japanese Navy played a limited role in hostilities, taking part in the hunt for the German East Asia Squadron and the Siege of Tsingtao.
+The IJN later provided light forces for escort duty in the Mediterranean.
+Japanese shipyards also built the Arabe-class destroyers for France, and merchant ships for the United Kingdom.